tgwaAo/detect-arrow/README.md

 The text does not have a fixed location in the image yet.
 The default value 470 sets it to the bottom of the image.

+## Result

+The network detection might have a few small issues due to the limited training data, but it work on closer and more distant arrows.
+The pose estimation has some problems with one factor to get the relevant points and also has problems with an estimation of more distanced arrows.
+Some minor errors are created due to estimating an angle and not properly preparing the example images and the right arrow in multiple.jpg has a big rotation that should be created by just copying the arrow and not adjusting it to image distortion.

 References:
 (1) https://docs.opencv.org/4.x/da/d0d/tutorial_camera_calibration_pattern.html
 (2) https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html